OSU-CS361-W17/group8_project1/README.md

 6) The `POST` requests will continue for each user input until the game state reaches the end of that particular game of Battleship.

-# Tips and tricks:

-To implement this code, you will be using [Java Spark](http://sparkjava.com).

-You will make your life MUCH easier if you use [GSON](https://github.com/google/gson) to seralize/deserialize the JSON objects to/from java objects.

-You might also find the jquery documentation useful.